cryptimeleon/upb.crypto.clarc/README.md

 This upper layer in the architecture utilize lower-level libraries.
 While the intended interface for applications consuming the library is CLARC, the other libraries can still be used in order to either, achieve greater control about the internals of the credential system, or also to reuse parts for completely credential system unrelated use-cases.
 For example, the commitment or signature schemes can be reused in a different context with this architecture.

+## Installation

+Clarc relies on an old version of the [Cryptimeleon Craco](https://github.com/cryptimeleon/craco) and [Cryptimeleon Math](https://github.com/cryptimeleon/math) as well as our [legacy protocols library](https://github.com/cryptimeleon/legacy.upb.crypto.protocols).
+The required versions lie on the `fix-clarc-tests` branches on each of those github repositories.

+You will need to check out that branch, build them via `./gradlew build` and then install them locally via `./gradlew publishToMavenLocal`, such that Clarc can use them, in this order:
+1. Math
+2. Craco
+3. Protocols

+Then you can do the same for Clarc itself and include it as a dependency.

 ## Further reading
 Please see the workshop paper ["Fully-Featured Anonymous Credentials with Reputation System"](https://dl.acm.org/citation.cfm?id=3234517) (ARES 2018) and [the project group document](https://cs.uni-paderborn.de/fileadmin/informatik/fg/cuk/Lehre/Veranstaltungen/WS2016/ReACt/ReACt_documentation.pdf).